 Arctic foxes are agile hunters who can be found trotting along the sea ice scavenging hunts from polar bears or flushing out migratory birds hoping to find their eggs.

 Adopt the Arctic Fox

-The Arctic fox’s future is on thin ice.
-Your symbolic adoption of our Arctic fox family includes a 12-month membership to the Endangered Wolf Center to support our work on their behalf.
+The Arctic fox’s future is on thin ice, but by educating future generations of conservationists, we’re working to ensure environmental stewardship that will benefit foxes like Artie.
+Your symbolic adoption of our fox family includes a 12-month membership to the Endangered Wolf Center to support our work on their behalf.